- Installing Pynput

 Want to convert this .py to a .exe?
 Head over to my tutorial at convert-py-to-exe to do it in a few easy steps.
 This tutorial also shows you how to remove the console that shows up, make one file executables and even add an icon.

 Converting to .exe will allow the script to run on Windows computers without python installed (python is pre-installed on Mac and most Linux computers)

 Make sure you run the script in IDLE to check for errors you have made

 Python hasn't been installed or it hasn't been installed properly.
 Go to how-to-setup-pythons-pip and follow the tutorial.
 Just before you enter the scripts folder into the path variable, remove the "\scripts\" part at the end.
 You will also want to add another path with "\scripts\" to have pip.

 They will be located next to the python file (in the current directory for more advanced users).
 If it hasn't appeared, make sure you run the script in IDLE to check for errors you have made.

 Did you install pynput?
 This error will not occur if you installed it properly.
 If you have multiple versions of Python, make sure you are installing pynput on the same version as what you are running the script with.

-Syntax errors are caused by you and these is nothing I can offer to fix it apart from telling you to read the error.
+Syntax errors are caused by you and there is nothing I can offer to fix it apart from telling you to read the error.
 They always say where the error is in the output using a ^.
-Generally people that get this issue have incorrect indentation, brackets in the wrong place or something spelt wrong.
+Generally, people that get this issue have incorrect indentation, brackets in the wrong place or something spelt wrong.
 You can read about SyntaxError on Python's docs here.